This section touches upon the initial login aspects for Tenant Admins and non-admin users and the RBAC setup within Palette.

 - Microsoft ADFS

 Palette allows the users that have been added to be allowed or restricted access to resources based on the roles set by the tenant admin.
 This Role-Based Access Control is explained in detail on the RBAC page.

 The Tenant admin can allow or restrict access of resources to users which can differ as per the scenario.
 A user can have complete access to a specific project but can be restricted access to other projects in which there is no involvement.
 An intermediate stage is also possible where read-only access can be provided in some projects.
 The Roles and Permissions sections on the RBAC page provide more details on this.

 To add a user to a project:

-- Sign in as a Tenant admin and go to the Users and Teams section of the Tenant Admin Dashboard.
+Sign in as a Tenant admin and navigate to the Users and Teams section of the Tenant settings Menu.

 Palette is incorporating multi-organization support for its users.
 With this feature, we provide our users with the flexibility of having a unique email address ID across multiple organizations.
 Hence, the users can maintain SSO credentials across multiple organizations/tenants.

 - The use of a single email address ID across multiple organizations.